Mukhoram/Jarkom-Modul-1-IUP6-2021/README.md

 ![3 jarkom](https://user-images.githubusercontent.com/74299958/134666450-461cdcec-3daf-4e6e-96d5-c88e2abfb605.png)
 ![3 jakom 2](https://user-images.githubusercontent.com/74299958/134666508-0dbcf873-f09e-45cf-a1e9-92d55e56a4b1.png)

 **5. Login to portal.ichimarumaru.tech then follow the instructions!
 The username and password can be obtained from the insert query in the users table from the .pcap file!**

  we search `mysql` in the filter, then open each of the packets. </br>
 <img width="956" alt="jarkom 5 1" src="https://user-images.githubusercontent.com/74299958/134769557-8c6f9c9a-7974-4e2c-8732-5ae255434c5a.png">
 <img width="942" alt="jarkom 5 2" src="https://user-images.githubusercontent.com/74299958/134769561-0529d902-3e36-4541-bd2b-68a1d59cb434.png">

+**6. Find username and password when logging into FTP Server!**
+To find username and password we use `ftp.request.command contains "USER" || ftp.request.command contains "PASS"`

 **7. There are 500 zip files saved to FTP Server with names 0.zip, 1.zip, 2.zip, ..., 499.zip.
 Save and Open the pdf file.
 (Hint = the name of the pdf is "Real.pdf")**